Andr3wHur5t/Breadcrumb/README.md

 ## How to get started

-To get started include `Breadcurmb.framework`, `CommonCrypto.framework`, and `CoreData.framework` into your Xcode project then include the breadcrumb headers by adding `#import <Breadcrumb/Breadcrumb.h>` to one of your applications' source file.
+To get started include `Breadcurmb.framework`, `CommonCrypto.framework`, and `CoreData.framework` into your Xcode project.

+You will need to include the breadcrumb headers by adding `#import <Breadcrumb/Breadcrumb.h>` to one of your applications' source file.

 Finally you can start working with **Breadcrumb**.